SergejJurecko/easyfibers/README.md

 This way:

-- Protocol implementations can be done in a straightforward way.
+- Protocol implementations can be done efficiently and in a straightforward way.

 - Users of protocol clients and servers have no issues with stack size.